KyleNewbigging/KyleNewbigging/README.md

-- 👋 Hi, I’m @KyleNewbigging
+- Hi, I’m @KyleNewbigging
-- 👀 I’m interested in Game Development and Software Development
+- I’m interested in Game Development and Software Development
-- 🌱 I’m currently learning Unity, along with studying Comp Sci at University of Guelph
-- 💞️ I’m looking to collaborate on anything Game Dev related
+- I’m currently teaching grades 1 to 12 computer science
-- 📫 Email: kyle.newbigging@gmail.com
+- Email: kyle.newbigging@gmail.com

 <!---
 KyleNewbigging/KyleNewbigging is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.